As history has proven with any great shifts driven by technology, there are threats and opportunities.

 Another example is LENS, which is a model-based estimating tool that ties together BIM to Art to Science Estimating (ASE) in the initial stages of a project.
 Essentially, this tool is all about making estimating faster and more efficient in the early stages of a job.
 It means a user can work with any model, cutting down on the time needed to update estimates.

-Other examples are structural damage classifiers to anticipate earthquakes and fatigue crack sensors.
+Other examples range from project scheduling software to structural damage classifiers that anticipate earthquakes and fatigue crack sensors.

 Construction robotics for surveying